Criminal Profiling vs. Biased Policing:

 treat each person with respect and dignity.

-The North Port Police Department will not accept or tolerate bias-based profiling.
+The North Port Police Department will not accept or tolerate biased policing.

 The North Port Police Department is here to protect the community.
 Our law enforcement officers are required to use their skills in order to identify suspicious circumstances, unusual occurrences and violations of law, and to act accordingly.
 This proactive approach aids in the detection and apprehension of criminals, maintains the safety of our streets and highways, and protects our citizens and community from crime.
 As we perform our duties, we realize that it is imperative that we afford all citizens their legal rights.